 There are 4 disease interactions with metreleptin:

-Applies to: Neutropenia, Lymphadenopathy, Lymphoma, Immunodeficiency, Myeloproliferative Disorder, Myelodysplastic Disease
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Neutropenia, Lymphadenopathy, Immunodeficiency, Myeloproliferative Disorder, Myelodysplastic Disease

 Cases of T-cell lymphoma have been reported during treatment with metreleptin in patients with acquired generalized lipodystrophy.
 Some, but not all, had immunodeficiency and significant hematologic abnormalities including severe bone marrow abnormalities before the initiation of metreleptin therapy.
 However, lymphomas and other lymphoproliferative disorders have also been reported in patients with acquired generalized lipodystrophy who did not receive metreleptin, thus a causal relationship with metreleptin has not been established.
 Acquired lipodystrophies are associated with autoimmune disorders, and the latter is associated with an increased risk of malignancies including lymphomas.
 Until more information is available, the potential benefits and risks of metreleptin treatment should be carefully considered in patients with acquired generalized lipodystrophy and/or those with significant hematologic abnormalities including leukopenia, neutropenia, bone marrow abnormalities, lymphoma, and/or lymphadenopathy.